Jim Obradovich

-James Robert Obradovich (born January 7, 1953) is an American former professional football tight end in the National Football League (NFL) for the New York Giants, San Francisco 49ers, and Tampa Bay Buccaneers.
+James Robert Obradovich (born January 7, 1953) is an American former professional football player who was a tight end in the National Football League (NFL) for the New York Giants, San Francisco 49ers, and Tampa Bay Buccaneers.
 His 80 career tackles on kickoff coverage are the most in Buccaneer history.

 College career

-Obradovich played college football for the Trojans of the University of Southern California and was drafted in the seventh round of the 1975 NFL draft.
+Obradovich played college football for the Trojans of the University of Southern California and was selected in the seventh round of the 1975 NFL draft.